taliajmallo/rpgs/homebrew/Lady_Blackbird_Hacks/cape.md

 encouraged to create your own.

 ### Drives
-Drives represent your character's goals and motivations, and determine how your character gains experience.
+Drives represent your character's goals, motivations, and life experiences, and determine how your character gains experience.
 You gain 1 experience when you meet the conditions listed on the Drive, plus another 1 experience if your Drive puts you in danger.

 Each Drive also has a Buyoff.
 If the Buyoff condition occurs, you may choose to permanently lose the Drive, replace it with a new Drive of your choice, and gain 5 experience.

 New characters start with 3 Drives.
 Example Drives are listed below, but you are also encouraged to create your own.
-Additional Drives may be bought for 5 experience each, up to a maximum of 5 Drives.

 - `Drive of the Mission`: You have an objective that defines your personal and/or professional life.
 Gain experience whenever you take action to complete your mission.
 Buyoff: Succeed at or abandon your mission.
 - `Drive of the Bond`: You have a strong relationship with another character.
 Gain experience when you are influenced by them or when you show how deep the bond is.
 Buyoff: Sever the relationship.